denisok/elk_supportconfig/README.md

 ## TODO

-* create standard Index and upload it to elasticsearch before kibana starts
+* create standard Index and upload it to the elasticsearch before kibana starts
-* create standard Dashboards and add the to this repo, maybe also upload it to elasticsearch automatically
+* create standard Dashboards and add it to this repo, maybe also upload it to the elasticsearch automatically
-* add missed filters for suportconfig plugins (Ceph and etc.)
+* add missed filters for the suportconfig plugins (Ceph and etc.)
 * rework fields and indexes